pppiechota/nba-highlights-finder/README.md

 # nba-highlights-finder

-Simple app made as a graduation project for Java: Web Developer course by CodersLab Warsaw.
-Goals:
+Small application made as a graduation project for Java: Web Developer course by CodersLab Warsaw.
+My objectives:
-* solving real life issue (however trivial it will be)
+* solve real life issue (however trivial it will be)
-* communicating with external APIs
+* communicate with external APIs
-* utilizing knowledge from the course and learning new technologies/classes/interfaces
+* utilize knowledge from the course and learn some new technologies/classes/interfaces

-Application connects to restful API [balldontlie.io](https://www.balldontlie.io/), and retrieves requested schedule.
+Following world's best known basketball league can be tricky if you are living in Poland - time difference, little coverage in media, etc. If you want to have a look at last night's games, it is hard not to see the results while checking out the schedule.
+This is my take on the problem.
-Subsequently it connects to YouTube DataAPI, performs a search, applies some filtering and return video IDs for a particular game.
+Application connects to restful API [balldontlie.io](https://www.balldontlie.io/), and retrieves requested schedule without spoiling it for the user.
+Then it connects to YouTube DataAPI, performs a search, applies some filtering and return video IDs for a particular game.

 ## Installation